GSA/Section508.gov/_pages/tools/2020-02-27-tools-glossary-terms.md

   </tr>
   <tr>
     <th scope="row" id="component">Component</th>
-    <td>For the purposes of the annual Section 508 Assessments, the use of “component,” “component agency,” and “component-level agency” broadly refers to the organizational unit below a department or large "parent" agency.
+    <td>The use of “component,” “component agency,” and “component-level agency” broadly refers to the organizational unit below a department or large "parent" agency.
 Agencies across government have different designations and terminology for these organizational units, including component, bureau, administration, office, operating division, agency, and subagency.
-For example: the Department of Defense (DOD) and the Department of the Navy (NAVY) would be considered agencies.
-NAVAIR, a subunit of NAVY, was submitted as part of NAVY.
+For example: U.S. Customs and Border Protection is a component of the Department of Homeland Security.
 See <a href="#parent-agency">Parent agency</a></td>
   </tr>
   <tr>
     <th scope="row" id="comprehensive-lsm">Comprehensive, large-scale monitoring</th>